PigeonWilson/Flamingo/README.md

 # Download the latest release: Cyanide 1.0
 https://github.com/PigeonWilson/Flamingo/releases/
 # Localization
 More language can be added to the embedded Resources.rsx file.
 The system handle local culture and load the appropriate string from resources.
 Currently support English.

+## to add to localizatib
 Don't forget to add the iso language code to this file https://github.com/PigeonWilson/Flamingo/blob/main/ZTALauncher/Enums.cs